Federalist No. 52: Essay's Argument/Reason

 The essay begins by stating the House representatives were to be elected by popular vote, with the electors in each state to be consistent with the way each state government had established for its own legislative body.
 At the time of the Constitution's birth, this was almost exclusively white male landowners.
 It then states the qualifications of the elected, which were to be at least 25 years of age, seven years a citizen of the United States, and an inhabitant of the state being represented.
 These qualifications were to give the House the widest range of possible merit of all descriptions, including younger people, naturalized and native citizens, less wealthy, and open to a wider range of religious faiths.

 The essay then goes into a lengthy review of other legislative bodies, both in American states and abroad, and the length of terms of those bodies.
 The author's review includes a range of terms from one to seven years, and concludes by stating that the biennial approach proposed for the House of Representatives was a proper balance between giving Representatives time to become experienced and yet not becoming too entrenched.
 Since the House of Representatives was to be potentially the most powerful of the two houses, its term should be somewhat limited. ("It is a received and well-founded maxim, that where no other circumstances affect the case, the greater the power is, the shorter ought to be its duration.")

 These arguments are continued and expounded upon in Federalist 53.

 For more information about the structure and workings of both houses of Congress, see United States Congress.

 Antifederalist Response

-In Antifederalist #52, "On the Guarantee of Congressional Biennial Elections,", written by Malichi Maynard and Samuel Field, the chief criticism was not the biennial nature of elections to the House, but the potential that the Constitution seemed to give Congress as to changing the nature of Congressional elections as stated in Article I, Section 4.
+In Antifederalist #52, "On the Guarantee of Congressional Biennial Elections", written by Malichi Maynard and Samuel Field, the chief criticism was not the biennial nature of elections to the House, but the potential that the Constitution seemed to give Congress as to changing the nature of Congressional elections as stated in Article I, Section 4.
 The Antifederalists, as was often their way, presumed the absolute worst-case scenario; here, they foresaw Congress postponing elections simply to maintain control and reduce the people to a state of "abject vassalage."
-Over 230 years later, it would seem as though the Antifederalists were wrong in this fear, given that there has never been a postponed set of elections in the history of the United States, including in time of great domestic and international turmoil.
+Over 230 years later, it would seem as though the Antifederalists were wrong in this fear, given that there has never been a postponed set of elections in the history of the United States, including in time of domestic and international turmoil.